DHRI-Curriculum/NLTK_DHRI/frontmatter.md

 ## Learning Objectives

-In this workshop, you will learn the following skills:
+In this workshop, you will learn skills like:

-- Identify strategies for transforming texts into numbers
+- How to prepare texts for computational analysis, including strategies for transforming texts into numbers
-- Explain what a concordance is, how to find one, and why it matters
+- How to use NLTK methods such as `concordance` and `similar`
+- How to clean and standardize your data, including powerful tools such as stemmers and lemmatizers
 - Compare frequency distribution of words in a text to quantify the narrative arc
-- Explain what stop words are and why they are often removed
+- Understand stop words and how to remove them when needed.
-- Remove stop words from different languages (English, Spanish, Arabic, etc)
 - Utilize Part-of-Speech tagging to gather insights about a text
 - Transform any document that you have (or have access to) in a .txt format into a text that can be analyzed computationally
+- How to tokenize your data and put it in nltk compatible format.

 ## Estimated time